gvwilson/thirdbit/src/fiction/in-heck/index.md

 Kangaroos and older sisters are both naturally stubborn.
 Put the two together,
-and you have someone who can wait out a tiger.
+and you have someone who can outwait a tiger.
 After a few moments the corner of Special Blazes' mouth quirked up.
 "Miz Room,
 I want you to know that I would trust Bee Six Vee with my life.